CyberReboot/vent/docs/source/index.rst

 Overview
 ========
 Vent is a library that includes a CLI designed to serve as a general platform for analyzing network traffic.
 Built with some basic functionality, Vent serves as a user-friendly platform to build custom ``plugins`` on to perform user-defined processing on incoming network data.
-Vent supports any filetype, but only processes filetypes based on the types of plugins installed for that instance of vent.
+Vent is filetype-agnostic in that the plugins installed within your specific vent instance determine what type of files your instance supports.

 Simply create your ``plugins``, point Vent to them, install them, and drop a file in Vent to begin processing!